ChidinmaOgwumike/alx-low_level_programming/0x0A-argc_argv/README.md

-A readme for 0x0A Task
+A readme for 0x0A Project